shaaibu7/UserAuth-With-NodeJS/README.md

 In order to run this project you need:

-- make sure you have nodejs installed on your computer.
+- make sure you have Nodejs installed on your computer.

 ```sh
  PostgreSql